-As a homeowner, you know that heating is one of the most expensive systems you can’t live without.
+As a homeowner, you know that home heating is one of the most expensive systems you can’t live without.
 Even though you appreciate a cozy living room on a cold winter’s night, the utility bill you get at the end of the month is less welcome.
 You may be looking for tips you can use to get more out of your furnace while spending less on natural gas or electricity, and there’s a lot of good advice out there.
 But not all those pointers are helpful.
-In fact, there’s a lot of misinformation that is spread around as gospel.
+In fact, there are a lot of home heating myths that are spread around as gospel.
 There’s nothing malicious about these myths but believing them could mean you’re not saving as much as you’d like.

-Another costly mistake many people make based on bad information is waiting until the furnace breaks down to call a professional.
+Other home heating myths that people fall for based on bad information is waiting until the furnace breaks down to call a professional.
 A regular tune-up is crucial to ensuring your heating system stays in good shape, even if you’re not currently experiencing any problems with it.
 Similarly, it’s wise to be proactive about replacing your furnace rather than risk a failure during cold weather.

-Don’t let misinformation cost you money on your heating bills.
-Check out the accompanying infographic for other familiar myths about home heating and how to debunk them.
+Don’t let common home heating myths cost you money on your bills.
+Talk to a specialist about other misconceptions and how to debunk them.

-Author bio: Amanda Kinsella is Marketing Director at Logan A/C and Heat Services for the Dayton, Columbus and Cincinnati, Ohio markets.
+Source: Amanda Kinsella is Marketing Director at Logan A/C and Heat Services for the Dayton, Columbus, and Cincinnati, Ohio markets.
 Throughout her 10-plus-year career at the company, she has worn many hats and taken on multiple roles.